inbzar/docs/apps/docs/content/modules/taxes/inclusive-pricing.md

 - `subtotal`: The total of the line item’s price subtracting the amount in `original_tax_total`.
 - `original_total`: The `subtotal` including the `original_tax_total` amount.

 If tax inclusivity is enabled for the line item, `unit_price` will include the tax amount.
-The tax amount, which will also be the value of `tax_total`, is calculated using [Medusa’s formula for tax inclusive pricing](#tax-amount-calculation-formula) based on the line item’s tax rates.
+The tax amount, which will also be the value of `tax_total`, is calculated using [InBzar’s formula for tax inclusive pricing](#tax-amount-calculation-formula) based on the line item’s tax rates.
 The calculation takes into account any discounts applied on the item, which means the discount amount is deducted from the original price.

 Then, the `subtotal` is calculated by subtracting the `tax_total` from the total of the line item’s price. `original_total` has the same value as `subtotal`.